Go to content

 * the thing spoken of or talked about; event, deed

-People may choose the suitable word to defend their own individual belief, but it should be very clear that in this context Jesus is referring to His teachings, His sayings, His discourse and instruction - He was the Word Himself.
+People may choose the suitable word or phrase to defend their own individual belief, but it should be very clear that in this context Jesus is referring to His teachings, His sayings, His discourse and instruction - He was the Word Himself.

-One does not receive Life by merely having a religious belief in the mind, one does not receive Life by calling oneself by a name, one does not receive that Life by saying "I have eternal Life because I have had a supernatural experience", that is man's thinking.
+One does not receive Life by merely having a religious belief in the mind, one does not receive Life by calling oneself by a name, one does not receive that Life by saying: "I have eternal Life because I have had a supernatural experience".
+That is man's thinking.

 (See also "Straight Is The Gate And Narrow Is The Way"?

-Home | Zodiac Messages | Articles | Services | Visitors Book | Literature | Site Map | Contact | Search
+Home | The Zodiac Messages | Articles | Services | Visitors Book | Books | Site Map | Contact | Search

-© All rights are reserved for the content found on christianspiritualism.org.
+Copyright © 1997 - 2024 christianspiritualism.org. © All rights are reserved for the content found on christianspiritualism.org.
 No content found on christianspiritualism.org may be copied, redistributed or published in or on any form of media; all content is for personal spiritual development only.